Medreach (Years 12-13)

 Junior Emergency Medicine

-The University of Leicester is proud to host the Junior Emergency Medicine programme, which enables local students in Year 11 to find out more about the range of fast-paced careers in Emergency Medicine.
-Students will have the opportunity to learn clinical skills and meet current healthcare professionals throughout JEM.
+Junior Emergency Medicine is a University of Leicester programme which enables local students in year 12 to find out more about the fast-paced careers in Emergency Medicine.

 Summer Schools (Years 10-13)